IntegratedAlarmSystem-Group/integration-tools/docs/OPERATIONS_MANUAL.md

 First, we have the *clear* and *set* value, used when an alarm is resolved or if a condition configured in the system for the related device is not satisfied, respectively.
 The mark related to each status is shown in green, for the *clear* value, and red or yellow, for the *set* value.

 The usage of the colors red and yellow depends on the priority level of the alarm: low, medium, high and critical, from lowest to highest.
+A line or a text, with the related color as background, could be at the right (or below) of the mark for the alarms, to highlight its priority level.

 Each alarm is validated by receiving regular messages from the system, according to a tolerance range of time.
 If these messages has a delay greater than this tolerance, then an alarm it is declared as *invalid*.
 We can notice the difference between a *valid* alarm and a *invalid* alarm because a valid alarm will be shown with a filled mark, whereas an invalid alarm will be shown with an unfilled mark.